What is the Mental Health Warrior Program Self-Help Approach? (With Insights from Winnie the Pooh)

 Pooh's ears perked up.
 "Oh, that sounds quite useful!
 Could you give me a few examples?"
 "Absolutely," I said, settling onto a sunny bench beside him.

-"Let’s explore three powerful actions you can take as a Mental Health Warrior—and how each one helps you grow stronger, calmer, and more in control."
+“Let’s look at three powerful self-help actions you can take as a Mental Health Warrior—each one designed to help you grow stronger, feel calmer, and take back control.”

 Action 1: Respond Like a Warrior